 service mastodon_streaming enable

-Restart the container - or start the services - their logs will be appended to /var/log/messages.
+Restart the jail or start the services individually.
+Logs will be appended to /var/log/messages.

-Now you have your updated and working Mastodon FreeBSD jail.
-All the services are run by "daemon" and supervised.
+You now have a functioning Mastodon instance running in a FreeBSD jail.
+All services are run by the "daemon" user and are supervised.